llbooya/nxte-carrierheist/README.md

 # nxte-carrierheist
  Free Open-Source Carrier Heist

-A Open Source FiveM yacht heist that is easy to adjust to your server with the Config.lua
+A Open Source FiveM heist that is easy to adjust to your server with the Config.lua

 PREVIEW :